Manchester City striker Nmecha heads to Wolfsburg on loan | Goal.com

 Manchester City striker Nmecha heads to Wolfsburg on loan

-Manchester City forward Lukas Nmecha has joined Bundesliga side Wolfsburg on a season-long loan.
+Manchester City striker Lukas Nmecha has joined Bundesliga side Wolfsburg on a season-long loan.

 The 20-year-old, who has made two Premier League appearances for City, spent last season on loan at Championship side Preston.

+"It has been my goal to play in the Bundesliga for quite some time and thus to be able to play in my country of birth,” Nmecha told Wolfsburg’s website.

+“I am all the more pleased that a move to Wolfsburg has now worked out, because I have all that's required here to develop myself at the highest level in the best possible way and fully exploit my potential.”

-"Lukas is a young and hungry player, that fits perfectly with our game and club philosophy," said Wolfsburg sporting director Marcel Schafer.
+Wolfsburg sporting director Marcel Schafer added: "Lukas is a young and hungry player, that fits perfectly with our game and club philosophy.

 "He has done well in the last season in the second English league and in the internationals of the Under-21 national team and made himself noticed.